 2.2 Moldboard plow

 The moldboard plow deep digger type was used in the experiments.
 The distance between each bottom and the other is 35 cm, and each bottom is provided with a 42 cm landside and a cutting shear with an area of 35 x 5 cm.
 The shear front is pointed to facilitate the penetrating process of the soil.
 The total height of the plow is 95 cm.
 The total weight of the plow is 500 kg (4.905 kN).
 This plow is characterized by the ease of removing or adding the bottoms, and this feature makes it easy to use the plow with one bottom, two bottoms, three bottoms, and four bottoms.
 On this basis, the working width of the plow varies according to the plowing treatment.
-Therefore, the working width for single bottom plow, two bottom plow, three bottom plow, and four bottom plow, the working width is 35, 70, 105, and 140 cm, respectively.
+Therefore, the working width for single bottom plow, two bottom plow, three bottom plow, and four bottom plow, is 35, 70, 105, and 140 cm, respectively.

 2.3 Fuel consumption